 At UCF, teams plan and train for hurricane season year-round.
 UCF’s Emergency Management team works hard to prevent, prepare for, manage and recover from a variety of threats to UCF, including severe weather.

 In 2019, UCF renewed its designation as a StormReady university through the National Weather Service.
-The recognition will remain in effect until May 28, 2022.

 In addition to the work being done at the central level, led by the Department of Emergency Management, we encourage all departments to evaluate their own hurricane procedures and staffing plans at this time, in advance of an imminent storm.